seabrea/SeaRouter/README.md

 ## License

-SeaNativeHUD is available under the MIT license.
+SeaRouter is available under the MIT license.
 See the LICENSE file for more info.